BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 However, a high carbohydrate diet feeds many types of bacteria, including those that are not beneficial and can lead to the overgrowth of pathogens.

 Some believe a persistent keto diet will negatively Impact the balance of your gut, and some claim that it can have a protective effect on your brain and keep your immune system healthy.
 A better approach is something called Keto Flexing.
-You can learn more about this approach from Ben Azadi, author of Keto Flex.
+You can learn more about this approach from Ben Azadi, author of Keto Flex2.

 Let’s dive into all things Keto to better inform your health journey!